Making College Campus Safe From Sexual Violence

 Making Colleges Safe from Sexual Violence - Providence Holistic Counseling Services- sexual violence college rally

 We know that sports may contribute to sexual violence, but it is not the real problem or source.
 We also know that wine alone cannot end sexual violence on college campus’ or anywhere, men must be the ones who choose to stand for safety and equality.
-Making efforts and legislation around women keeping themselves safe can only go so far, the responsibility sits firmly on the shoulders of men, where to belongs.
-It begins we conversations and attitude, followed by different choices and supporting equality and safety.
+Making efforts and legislation around women keeping themselves safe can only go so far; the responsibility sits firmly on the shoulders of men, where to belong.
+It begins with conversations and attitudes, followed by different choices and supporting equality and safety.
 This is outlined clearly in an article in Everyday Feminism with excerpts below from How We Can Address Sexual Violence on Campuses.

 How We Can Address Sexual Violence on Campuses